 Academics and Curriculum

-Our full-time MS-PhD Dual Degree curriculum prepares you to conduct research with a patient-first approach, both as an independent researcher and as a key member of an interdisciplinary team.
+Our full-time MS-PhD Combined Accelerated curriculum prepares you to conduct research with a patient-first approach, both as an independent researcher and as a key member of an interdisciplinary team.

 As an MS-PhD student at the UR School of Nursing, you will work closely with faculty who are active in research and experts in their field.
 Your plan of study is carefully mapped out with an advisor before you begin the program.